Junior School

 Both the three-year-old and four-year-old Kindergarten Programs are funded.
 To be eligible for our three-year-old Kindergarten program, students must turn three by 30 April of that year.
 Please note: Students cannot commence three-year-old Kindergarten until they turn three years old.
 The four-year-old Kindergarten Program is for the year before the commencement of primary school.
 Both programs provide an exciting learning environment for children turning 3 – 5 years of age and foster individual development in a caring and supportive environment.
 These include spaces for reading, writing, art, construction, imaginative play and science.
 Students are given the freedom and guidance to grow, develop and understand the world around them in a nurturing environment.

+Please see our Child Safe Commitment.
 Policies specific to our Kindergarten are available here.

 The children make an easy transition to Foundation Year (Prep) at the College.
 They engage in programs in our very modern and well-equipped Inquiry Centre and have regular contact with teachers and students in the Junior School.
 Buddies assist in making a smooth transition from four-year-old Kindergarten to Foundation Year.